cloudera/hue/docs/docs-site/content/developer/api/_index.md

 ## REST

-The API is being made public via [HUE-1450](https://issues.cloudera.org/browse/HUE-1450).
+REST APIs are not all public yet but this is work in progress in [HUE-1450](https://issues.cloudera.org/browse/HUE-1450).

 ### Metadata Catalog